 Tai Chi helps to improve overall health because it targets to reconfigure bones, joints, sinews and energy to be able to integrate every part of the body into a unified whole.
 All the physical components stay right to correctly align the body for the optimum utilization and flow of Qi (energy).

 In Traditional Chinese medicine (TCM), Qi generates blood, participates in blood production, and promotes blood circulation.
-The normal flow of blood depends on the normal flow of Qi while stagnation of Qi leads to stasis of blood.
+The normal flow of blood depends on the normal flow of Qi; stagnation of Qi leads to stasis of blood.
 Tai Chi requires that the whole body is moving under the command of Qi.
-The movement of Tai Chi, though gentle, is especially useful for those who suffer from blood depletion or Qi depletion.
+The movement of this practice, though gentle, is especially useful for those who suffer from blood depletion or Qi depletion.

 Further, traditional Tai Chi integrates breathing with movement, helping one to take in more oxygen and get rid of tension.
 For example, when inhaling, the mind and spirit (xin 心 & shen神) are gathering and concentrating, or as we say in Chinese “He 合” which is often translated as “Closing”.
 Simultaneously, the central energy and intention (zhong qi中气 & yi意) are expanding and opening, or as they say in Chinese “Kai – 开” which is often translated as “Opening”.
 When exhaling, the opposite process takes place.
 The slower the movement, the longer the breath and the more oxygen one can take in.